 - 4-Year programs – There are over 2,000 colleges and Universities in the US that offer 4-year programs at the undergraduate level.
 It comprises of 120 to 128 semester credit hours (out of which 60 semester credit hours can be transferred from an associate degree which can be gained from a community college).
 One of the most amazing things about undergraduate courses in the USA is that degrees such as law or medicine are not offered at undergraduate level, rather they are completed as a professional study after receiving a Bachelor’s Degree.

 As for Graduate Studies, the universities offer Master’s and Doctorate.
 Master’s Degrees usually last two years and Doctorate programs last 3 to 5 years.

-If you are planning to go to the USA for your higher education, its better you feed yourself with information on intakes:
+If you are planning to study in the USA from Nepal for your higher education, its better you feed yourself with information on intakes: